 On any given day, your skin is battling sweat, pollution, and pore-clogging face makeup.
-If you have oily or acne-prone skin, keeping your pores squeaky clean is especially hard work.
-After all, in daily life, there are so many things trying to congest your pores, including skincare ingredients and even your own body’s natural oil production.
-See, a pore (or follicle) is “a duct in the skin that is attached to the sebaceous glands that produce sebum,” explains esthetician Renée Rouleau.
+If you have problematic skin concerns or acne-prone skin—which, according to Craig Austin, MD, a board certified dermatologist and founder of skincare brand Cane + Austin, "50% of women over 20 [do]"—keeping your pores squeaky clean is especially hard work.
+See, a pore (or follicle) is “a duct in the skin that is attached to the sebaceous glands that produce sebum,” explains Renée Rouleau, a celebrity esthetician and founder of her eponymous skincare line.
+"Like many other traits, they are a result largely of genetics; pore sizes and numbers vary largely by gender, locations on the body, and by ethnicities," adds Tiffany Libby, MD, FAAD, a board certified dermatologist and Mohs surgeon in New York City.
 Oily skin types are more prone to experience blockages in their pores, which causes bacteria to thrive, leading to whiteheads, blackheads, and papules.
-Ick.

 Once you've thoroughly cleansed your face and prepared your pores with an at-home steam, you're ready to remove the loosened dirt and debris.
 Follow the pore strip instructions for the best results, and definitely avoid using them if you have sensitive or already irritated skin.

 As we mentioned before, the power of exfoliation can never be overstated.
 It’s one of the simplest and most fundamental ways to unclog pores and keep them that way.
 That said, repeatedly disturbing the skin's pH can worsen any issues you may be having.
 Make sure to keep exfoliation to just a few times a week to give your skin time to rebalance itself.